“The unique combination of superb research and strong interpersonal skills makes Avalanche unique in its field.”

 Chris is a frequent speaker at national economic development events and is a published writer and commentator in national and local media.
 He holds an economics degree from the University of Texas and has completed studies at Columbia University-New York City and the Instituto Technologico de Monterrey (ITESM).

 Tony is Avalanche Consulting’s Vice President, where he focuses on workforce and economic development strategies, project management, research, and client support.
-He is passionate about helping communities build on their competitive strengths to address challenges, inspire innovation, and grow in an inclusive manner.
+He is passionate about helping communities collaborate to address challenges, inspire innovation, and grow in an inclusive manner.

-Most recently, he led comprehensive economic development strategies for Sonoma County, CA; Frisco, TX; Amarillo, TX; Paducah, KY; and Pflugerville, TX.
-He also completed target industry and labor shed studies for West Palm Beach, FL; Georgetown, TX; and Sandoval County, NM.
+Most recently, he led comprehensive economic development strategies for Chattanooga, TN and Sonoma County, CA. He also completed studies and strategies for Amarillo, TX; Paducah, KY; Pflugerville, TX; West Palm Beach, FL; Georgetown, TX; and Sandoval County, NM.

-Prior to joining Avalanche, Tony was Director of Research at the Greater Austin Chamber of Commerce, where he supported economic development efforts in the Austin region.
-He also worked as an independent economic development consultant, performing project work for New Economy Strategies and other firms, including assisting on a Knowledge Economy Strategy for the Greater Gainesville Region and a BRAC-related Regional Workforce Analysis in Maryland.
-He has additional experience as an Associate Project Manager at another consultancy, where he worked on a diversity of site selection, economic development, and workforce projects.
-Tony was also a Planner and GIS Technician with TRC Solutions in San Francisco, where he helped plan and assess impacts for major energy infrastructure projects.
+Prior to joining Avalanche, Tony was Director of Research at the Greater Austin Chamber of Commerce, where he supported economic development in the Austin region.
+He also worked as an independent economic development consultant and has additional experience as an Associate Project Manager at another consultancy, where he worked on a diversity of site selection, economic development, and workforce projects.
+Tony began his career as a Planner and GIS Technician with TRC Solutions in San Francisco, where he helped plan and assess impacts for energy infrastructure projects.

 Tony holds a Master’s in Urban and Regional Planning from the Taubman College of Architecture and Urban Planning at the University of Michigan – Ann Arbor.
 He also holds a B.S. in Earth Systems with a focus on Land Management from Stanford University.
 The son of a US diplomat, Tony grew up overseas, living and traveling in countries throughout Asia and Africa and developing an appreciation for the diversity of urban experiences across the globe.
 His international and domestic travels help inform his perspective on cities and their unique attributes.